McMaster-Baby-Lab/handbook/pages/labMembers/newMembers.md

 The lab is a place for all individuals to feel safe and welcome - this is important for all members of our lab as well as our participants.

 Please help us ensure that our environment is safe and accepting of all.
-No discrimination or harrassment based on gender, sexual orientation, disability, race, religion, age, physical appearance etc. will be tolerated.
+No discrimination or harassment based on gender, sexual orientation, disability, race, religion, age, physical appearance, etc. will be tolerated.

 Please ensure that you are speaking professionally and respectfully (avoid inappropriate language) when in the lab, regardless of whether participants are present or not.